MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-110-Export-Import-Nuclear-Equipment-Material/subpart-C-Licenses/section-110.32.md

 (f) Description of the equipment or material including, as appropriate, the following:

-(1) Maximum quantity of material in grams or kilograms (terabequerels or TBq for byproduct material) and its chemical and physical form.
+(1) Maximum quantity of material in grams or kilograms (terabecquerels or TBq for byproduct material) and its chemical and physical form.

 (2) For enriched uranium, the maximum weight percentage of enrichment and maximum weight of contained uranium-235.